Ecwid/ecwid-api-docs/README.md

 #Changelog

+##June 21, 2016
+- Added SEO title and description fields for [each product](https://developers.ecwid.com/api-documentation#products).
+Now you can control how products are presented in search engine results.

 ##June 15, 2016
 - New version of Ecwid JS SDK: 1.2.1.
 In this version we fixed height issues with `fixed` positioned elements.